o Recent

 I assessed historical practice and the context provided by other moorlands in North-east England before considering the sensitivity to fire of the complex mix of vegetation, uncommon breeding birds and scheduled archaeological features present.
 Great importance was attached to a document which was thorough, yet accessible and practical for a range of users, including nine separate graziers.
 One element of practicality was to build in flexibility across the ten-year lifespan of the agreement to accommodate the vagaries of climate, whilst stipulating tailored burning quotas for each party.

-Not being the statutory representative, the work required a balanced knowledge of the issues around burning practise, recent policy initiatives, the sensitivity of species and the wishes of all the different parties involved in order to produce a document credible to all with which to commence negotiations.
+Not being the statutory representative, the work required a balanced knowledge of the issues around burning practice, recent policy initiatives, the sensitivity of species and the wishes of all the different parties involved in order to produce a document credible to all with which to commence negotiations.

 • Following the blocking of moorland drains, I designed and implemented monitoring to assess the recovery of blanket bog in the North Pennines.
 This internationally-important habitat plays a vital role in water supply and carbon sequestration, but the drains cut into the peat in the 1970's are thought to be impairing these functions.
 Although the method was initially required to mirror that deployed on the United Utilities SCaMP work in the Peak District, I decided a complementary approach was necessary in view of the particular circumstances operating on this site.
-Partitioned, random quadrats have been used to record frequency of bog species pre- and post-grip-blocking, revealing some statistically-significant results in year 2.
-Work is ongoing.

 • With the publication of the UK Biodiversity Action Plan (BAP) in 1994, the focus of conservation effort has been shifting toward BAP habitat throughout Britain.
 This has included a devolution to local levels and in 2011 I was awarded a contract to map BAP habitat in and around a series of 18th century enclosure roads in the parish of Lanchester, County Durham.
 This work entails survey, partly delivered through the motivation and training of volunteers, GIS mapping and management recommendations aimed at preserving some of the last relicts of ancient pasture and heathland in the area.